siva4it/PDF-Merger/docs/GITHUB_SETUP.md

-# GitHub Repository Setup Guide
+# GitHub Setup Guide for PDF Merger Tool

-This guide will help you set up your PDF Merger Tool repository on GitHub.
+This guide will help you set up the PDF Merger Tool project on GitHub with proper CI/CD, issue templates, and documentation.

-## 🚀 Quick Setup Steps
+## Prerequisites

+- GitHub account
+- Git installed locally
+- Python 3.6+ installed

-### 1. Create GitHub Repository
+## Step 1: Create GitHub Repository

 1. Go to [GitHub](https://github.com) and sign in
-2. Click the "+" icon in the top right corner
+2. Click the "+" icon in the top right and select "New repository"
-3. Select "New repository"
-4. Fill in the details:
-   - **Repository name**: `PDF-Merger`
-   - **Description**: `A simple and powerful tool to merge multiple PDF files into a single PDF`
-   - **Visibility**: Public (recommended)
-   - **Initialize with**: Don't initialize (we already have files)
+3. Name the repository: `PDF-Merger`
+4. Make it **Public** (for open source)
+5. **Don't** initialize with README, .gitignore, or license (we'll add these)
-5. Click "Create repository"
+6. Click "Create repository"

-### 2. Update Repository URLs
+## Step 2: Update Configuration Files

-Before pushing, update these files with your actual GitHub username:
+Before pushing to GitHub, update these files:

-**Files to update:**
-- `README.md` - Replace `your-username` with your actual GitHub username
+- `README.md` - Replace `siva4it` with your actual GitHub username
-- `setup.py` - Update URLs and author information
+- `setup.py` - Update URLs and metadata
-- `pyproject.toml` - Update URLs and author information
+- `pyproject.toml` - Update project URLs
-- `CONTRIBUTING.md` - Update repository URLs
+- `src/pdf_merger/__init__.py` - Update package metadata

-### 3. Initialize Git and Push
+## Step 3: Initialize Local Repository

 ```bash
 # Initialize git repository